Introduction to Multiple Linear Regression

 In this article, we understood the Multiple linear regression along with its math and actual implementation using python.
 Since you have completed this article, I recommend you to try working on a different dataset and try to increase the accuracy.

 This is a guide to Multiple Linear Regression.
-Here we discuss explanation, with different forms of equations in Multiple Linear Regression and example to implement.
+Here we discuss explanation, with different forms of equations in Multiple Linear Regression and examples to implement.
 You can also go through our other related articles to learn more –